Matao-Designs/gver-poc/README.md

 [Deploy this repo to Netlify (as Fork)](https://app.netlify.com/start/deploy?repository=https://github.com/erikwoods-netlify-sites/poc)

-# Questions:

-* Do we want to add the `We Want Your Feedback` link to the footer?
-* Should we find a way to easily distribute some of the CSS amongst all Grover sites?
-  * If so, that would likely mean taking macros and distributing them as real web components, opening up a whole new set of problems to solve (whether worthwhile or not is to be determined).
-  * That'd be some hot shit, but is it really necessary?
-At that point, why not have Spark distribute that stuff?

 # Must have for POC:

-* Macro for creating a lander-esque SPA-like experience (animation looks like "panels" being swiped from right to left).
-  * Parameter for creating a type of button/link that can be used on anything to self-identify as a "next" or "previous" button/link.
-  * Allow the button/link to be omitted from a panel, if certain conditions are met (will be nice for auto-advancing wham-style radio-based icon panels).
-  * It should be easy for Grover users to digest usage of this macro, so that they can "drag and drop" it.
+* LTC
+  * Is this just part of the metrics story?
+Figure out how this is sent downstream today (in Lander).
 * Metrics/Analytics - the full current package used by Lander today.
   * Should it be added via [Snippet Injection](https://www.netlify.com/docs/inject-analytics-snippets/)?
     * If so, I'll need to set up or utilize an existing environment variable to keep prod scripts separate from nonprod scripts.
-* LTC
-  * Is this just part of the metrics story?
-Figure out how this is sent downstream today (in Lander).
 * QLS
   * Recognize parameter and change cms mock data?
 * Introduce a `wham`-inspired flavor (CSS, breh).